MhmdChatila/WebScraping/README.md

 im getting better use beautifulsoup and requests, but still at the very start

 Im trying to get the videos since the page is dynamically rendering content using javascript.
+Got sick and vomitted the previous days didnt work much